 Market Growth & Future Outlook

 Salt Lake City's growing tech sector and consistent population growth means new neighborhoods are typically built with fiber infrastructure.
-UTOPIA expansion continues in suburban areas, and Google Fiber actively adding new service areas.
+UTOPIA expansion continues in suburban areas.
+Google Fiber actively adding new service areas.
 The competitive environment benefits consumers with better pricing and service quality compared to markets with limited provider options.

 Frequently Asked Questions: Salt Lake City Internet